If you or your partner snore, then the words:

 I was impressed with the packaging and pleased to see how small the device was.
 Hmmm.
 The strap around the neck looks like it will throttle me – BUT – actually it contains two magnets to separate and release, right under my Adams apple.
 So if my wife gets annoyed with me… it separates.
 The straps are actually comfortable, it just feels a bit strange the first few nights.

 Note: The strap has loops (the manufacturer calls them retention bands) to slip the excess through.
-I mistakenly thought that mine had these loops missing, but they were over the magnets… see the pictures below (click the thumbnails to expand them – browser back to come back to this page):
+I mistakenly thought that mine had these loops missing, but they were at the end of the straps, over the magnets…

-After getting the straps right I turned it on.
+After getting the straps right, I turned it on.
 Mistake!
 Charge it first by plugging it into your computer with the micro USB lead that it comes with.
-The next thing to do (which again I didnt do the first night) is to head over to the manufacturer’s website (with the Nightshift device plugged in to your computer) and correct the date and time: www.nightshifttherapy.com
+The next thing to do (which again I didnt do the first night) is to head over to the manufacturer’s website (with the Nightshift device plugged in to your computer) and correct the time and date: www.nightshifttherapy.com

 You need to have a current version of Java running on your PC for this to work.